 Difficulty in moving the neck

-Extreme pain in arms, hands and fingers
+Extreme pain in arms, hands, and fingers

 What Should We Do?

 It is important to take action immediately if you suspect that you have a bulging disc.
-This is to prevent disc rupture and further damage in the body.
+This is to prevent disc rupture and further damage to the body.
 We should take it with a serious thought especially if the symptoms persist and worsen.

 The good news is that most minor and bulging disc injuries can be treated without undergoing surgery.
 Spinal decompression helps relieve the pain by stretching the spine using a traction device.
 This physical therapy may relieve pressure on the nerve.